vars1ty/Linux-Fixes/README.md

 And before you say, "Java is a good language!
 BOO BOO SOB SOB" - No, it isn't.
 ## Maim doesn't work
 Maim is a mess anyways, freezing and dying left and right on X11.
-Use Grim instead.
+Use Grim instead if you are on Wayland.

 Packages: `grim`, `grimshot`